Failures that Kani can spot

 Kani immediately spots the bug in the above code.

-2. Exercise: Prove your new implementation actually finds the midpoint correctly by adding an assertion to the test harness.
+to your proof harness.
+Don't add that right away, see what happens if you don't.
+Just keep it in mind.) - Exercise: Prove your new implementation actually finds the midpoint correctly by adding an assertion to the test harness.

 Click to see solutions for these exercises